235u/proposals/GamePriceComparison/README.md

 > The idea is to provide data so that it can be used to publish on a news website

 Sounds like a one-way ticket / throw-away application.
 How much data do you want to provide?
 And how often?
 Once?
-Raw data?
-Statistical data based on raw data?

 > to show how expensive UK gaming is compared to other places.

 That's the ultimate goal?
-Being a hypothesis (to be proven right or wrong by real-world data analysis), or the final conclusion (being quite obvious when comparing United Kingdom and Sierra Leone, e.g.)?
+Representing a hypothesis (to be proven right or wrong by real-world data analysis), or the final conclusion (being quite obvious when comparing United Kingdom and Sierra Leone, e.g.)?

 > The data will be pulled using https://steamapi.xpaw.me/